Actuarial-Control-Cycle-T1-2024/group-page-showcase-ptcst-consulting/README.md

      + Expected Death Costs | Total Economic Costs (Without Program) =  Policy and Other Expenses
                                    + Expected Death Costs |
+_Table B: Cost Formulas__

 _Expected Death Costs for Short Term (5 Years) & Long Term (30 Years)_
+FIGURE B
 ADD GRAPHS

-The above figures illustrate that the expected annual death costs with the program are consistently lower than that without the program.
+_Figure B_ illustrates that the expected annual death costs with the program are consistently lower than that without the program.
 This difference becomes larger for the first 20 years before we see that the with program costs slowly approach the without program costs.
 This can be explained by the reduction in mortality, hence postponement of the death of policyholders.
 This allows premiums to be invested for longer resulting in higher returns.

-With regards to possible savings if the program had been implemented 20 years ago, by accumulating all savings to the start of 2024, approximately Č6.46 billion in savings could have been accumulated (see Appendix 7.4.1 for visualisation).
+With regards to possible savings if the program had been implemented 20 years ago, by accumulating all savings to the start of 2024, approximately Č6.46 billion in savings could have been accumulated.
 It should also be noted that a large proportion of these savings would have been offset by program expenses, but regardless, it demonstrates a high level of possible savings in benefit payouts.

 _Revenue for Short Term (5 Years) & Long Term (30 Years)_
 ADD GRAPHS
+FIGURE C

-The above figures illustrate that the revenue is very high in the first year due to a proportion of policyholders being modelled to hold Single Premium Whole Life insurance (SPWL).
+_Figure C_ illustrates that the revenue is very high in the first year due to a proportion of policyholders being modelled to hold Single Premium Whole Life insurance (SPWL).
 The revenue generated per year for the next 19 years is much lower since they are from T20 policies and due to mortality these values have a decreasing trend before they drop to 0 after the 20 year period.
 Comparing revenues, it can be seen that more revenue is generated with the program than without.
 This is due to charging a higher premium reflective of the benefits the program provides to the policyholder.

-Finally, a comparison of the profit margins obtained with and without the program is detailed in the table below,demonstrating that a higher profit margin is obtained with the program.
+Finally, a comparison of the profit margins obtained with and without the program is detailed in _Table C_, demonstrating that a higher profit margin is obtained with the program.

 | Profit Margin With Program | Profit Margin Without Program | Relative Diff in Profit Margin |
 |----------------------------|-------------------------------|--------------------------------|
 | 17.47% | 15.40% | 13.41% |
+_Table C: Profit Margin Calculations_

 _Sales Optimization_
 Premiums were set very generously (for policyholders) without the program and hiked by only 10% with the program.
 When monitoring the program over the next few years, if sales are below expectations, SuperLife can consider reducing premiums to optimise sales.
 However, it is vital to note that premiums should only be reduced to a minimum of 1.07037 × (Premiums without the program) to ensure the profit margin remains at par or greater than that without the program.